 Cutting out Strictly Come Dancing

 Before the pandemic I ran workshops in advanced Photoshop for small groups of creative professionals and the Quiz was always a useful teaching tool as it involves so many Photoshop techniques.
 One of the most important aspects, one that will occupy much of professional retouchers time, is cutting out to isolate an image from its background.
 There are many ways of doing this.
 In this case I created an outline path for dancers, a flexible line that goes from point to point that can be curved or straight.
 Hair is the most difficult element to cut out.
-Here I used Photoshop’s ‘background eraser’ tool and then illustrated some additional, individual hairs using the brush tool to improve and soften the edges.
+Here I used Photoshop’s ‘background eraser’ tool and then painted some additional, individual hairs using the brush tool to improve and soften the edges.

 Vanishing Point: 2 point perspective in Photoshop